-The ‘fest is all about fun and there are a handful of rules in place to ensure good times for all.
+The ‘fest is all about fun and below are a handful of rules in place to help ensure good times for all.

-- Bringing outside food or beverages to the festival grounds
+- Bringing outside food, beverages, coolers and/or pitchers to the festival grounds

-- Reserved chairs or tables, except at ticketed venues and those reserved by ArtsQuest
+- Reserving chairs or tables, except at ticketed venues where chairs or tables are reserved through ArtsQuest

-- Smoking in any tented areas, indoor venues or Sands Steel Stage seating sections
+- Smoking in any tented areas, indoor venues or Wind Creek Steel Stage seating sections

-- Climbing on any scaffold towers or stages
+- Climbing on any scaffolding, towers, stages, or any structure whatsoever

 - Swimming or wading in the creek, canal or river